 Before getting my first car, after I was old enough to become street legal, I mostly drove dad’s old truck when he got a newer one.

 I loved that old Dodge.
 In addition to being a 4-speed shift, it had a neat feature, a foot pump that blew windshield washer fluid all over the windshield for cleaning whether the wipers were running or not.

 One warm day, I was driving it, with my girl friend by my side and for some long forgotten reason, decided that she needed a jolt.
 This gal had plenty of spunk and brains, so a wise person did not mess with her – but this day – I did it anyway.

-While cruising down a quiet stretch of road, I faked a huge, face scrunching, multi-breathed whopper of a sneeze and synchronized a hard punch of that pedal with the wall-wrecking “ah-chu!” – which of course blew fluid all over the windshield before us.
+While cruising down a quiet stretch of road, I faked a huge, face scrunching, multi-breathed whopper of a sneeze and synchronized it with a hard punch of that pedal with the wall-wrecking “AH-CHUUUUU!” – which of course blew fluid all over the windshield before us.

 My reward for this perfect delivery was her screaming frantically “ECH – GROSS ! !” as she began to sequence through: covering her eyes, peeking out to verify that it was fake and not really weaponized snot, reloading her lungs for, a second round of screaming while, turning to pound on me with both fists while, reloading again to tell me what a jerk I was and , how, “That WAS NOT FUNNY”.

 “Okay – okay,” I answered, “I can fix it.
 Stop already!”

 “That was disgusting.
 How are you going to fix it?”